ssilverman/QNEthernet/README.md

 * `MEMP_NUM_IGMP_GROUP`: Count must include 1 for the "all systems" group and 1
   if mDNS is enabled.
 * `MEMP_NUM_UDP_PCB`: Count must include one if mDNS is enabled.

-Disabling features means that the build will not include those features, thus saving space.

 ## Complete list of features